 Utilitarianism implies that we should make helping others a central part of our lives.
 Further, utilitarianism urges us to use our resources not just to do some good but to do the most good we can.
 If we fail to produce the best outcome we can, more people will die than needed to die, or more people will suffer harms larger than they needed to suffer.
 If we think that the grave harms that others in this world suffer are urgent enough that we have a duty to use some of our resources to fight those harms, that same duty requires us to use those resources in ways that help as much as possible.

 How much should we sacrifice for the benefit of others?
 For well-off citizens of affluent countries, utilitarianism will say they should give a substantial portion of their resources to help others.
 However, utilitarians recognize that in deciding how much to give, it’s important that we not let the best be the enemy of the good.
 It would be a mistake for us to give so much in the short run that we make ourselves miserable and burn out later on.
-In practice, most utilitarians try to figure out a level of sacrifice sustainable for them in the long run; for utilitarians focused on donations, this is typically between 10% and 50% of their pre-tax income.
+In practice, most utilitarians try to figure out a level of sacrifice that is sustainable for them in the long run; for utilitarians focused on donations, this is typically between 10% and 50% of their income.

 Effective Altruism